-• The BCIC Mentor Program, a province-wide entrepreneurial development program for founders and CEOs of British Columbia technology ventures has been offered by BCIC since its launch in 2011.
+- The BC Venture Acceleration Program is a structured venture growth program designed to guide, coach and grow ambitious early-stage technology entrepreneurs and effectively grow their technology ventures.
+The Venture Acceleration Program is delivered by a team of Executives in Residence (EIRs) and supported by a province-wide network of mentors through the BCIC Mentor Program.
+More information can be found at the Venture Acceleration Program website: www. bcacceleration.ca. - The BCIC Mentor Program is a province-wide entrepreneurial development program for founders and CEOs of British Columbia technology ventures and has been offered by BCIC since 2011.
 Modeled on the very successful MIT Venture Mentoring Service, the BCIC Mentor Program adopts best practices from ACETECH's Growth Strategy Program, which delivers tools and peer mentoring to CEOs of technology companies in order to improve their effectiveness as leaders.
-Program participants are early-stage startups with a goal to progress and grow.
+Program participants are early-stage startup companies with a goal to progress and grow.
 By delivering expert guidance and timely support in developing their ventures, the program improves the success of participating entrepreneurs and helps them take their companies to the next level.